Measuring Hall voltage and Hall resistance in an atom-based quantum simulator

 In this work, we demonstrate a quench protocol to measure the Hall resistance in a Hall bar of strongly interacting ultracold fermions, which generalizes the theoretical protocol of Ref.~\cite{PhysRevLett.126.030501} to finite magnetic fields.
 Our method is based on the tracking of the transverse polarization along the bar, and on the application of a controlled effective voltage bias in the transverse direction to compensate it.
-By controlling the number of particles in the system and the width of the system, we provide direct experimental evidence of the predicted $1/n$ dependence of the Hall resistance~\eqref{eq:RH} on the carrier density $n$.
+By controlling the number of particles in the system and the transverse size of the system, we provide direct experimental evidence of the predicted $1/n$ dependence of the Hall resistance~\eqref{eq:RH} on the carrier density $n$, irrespective of the microscopic details of the system.
 We also provide the theoretical demonstration that such behaviour is stabilized by strong repulsive interactions in ladder systems and that it is a manifestation of the universal Hall response of single-band metals~\cite{zhou2023observation,greschner2019universal}.
-Our experiment reproduces the electrical measurements performed on solid-state Hall devices and lays the foundations to the investigation of the quantum Hall effect and, more generally, of topologically protected transport in strongly correlated systems.
+Our experiment reproduces the electrical measurements performed on solid-state Hall devices and lays the foundations for the investigation of the quantum Hall effect and, more generally, of topologically protected transport in strongly correlated systems.